likitha-shankar/Linux-Security-Agent/PRESENTATION_SCRIPT.md

 > A: Theoretically, yes.
 If an attacker spaces out their port scans over hours instead of seconds, they might evade the 60-second timeframe threshold.
 However, that makes the attack much slower and increases their risk of detection by other means.
 The ML models also learn normal baselines, so even slow anomalies can be flagged if they deviate from learned patterns.
 No security system is perfect - defense in depth requires multiple layers.
 >
 > **Q: How did you validate the ML models?
 What prevents overfitting?**

->
-> A: I used the ADFA-LD dataset, which is a standard benchmark in this domain, containing 5,205 labeled samples.
+A: I used the ADFA-LD dataset, which is a standard benchmark in this domain, containing 5,205 labeled samples.
 I split it 80/20 for training and validation with cross-validation.
 To prevent overfitting, I used: **regularization in the One-Class SVM**, **ensemble voting to reduce variance**, and **PCA for dimensionality reduction**.
 The 99.98% ROC AUC is on the held-out test set, not the training set, which validates generalization.
->
-> **Q: What's the performance impact on the system?**
->
-> A: In my benchmarks, **zero measured CPU overhead** and **zero measured memory overhead** during normal operation.
-The eBPF programs are extremely efficient because they run in the kernel context.
-ML inference takes 23.5 milliseconds on average, which is imperceptible.
-I've tested it on systems with 15+ concurrent processes without degradation.
-For production deployment, I'd recommend monitoring on a dedicated security VM to completely isolate any impact.
->
-> **Q: Can this detect zero-day exploits?**
->
-> A: Yes, to an extent.
-Since the system doesn't rely on signatures, it can detect **behavioral anomalies** even from unknown exploits.
-For example, if a zero-day exploit causes a web server to suddenly start making outbound connections or executing unusual syscalls, the ML models would flag it as anomalous.
-However, if the exploit perfectly mimics normal behavior, it might evade detection.
-No system detects 100% of zero-days, but behavioral analysis gives us a fighting chance.
->
+Additionally, I used real public datasets including the DongTing dataset to ensure the models generalize well to different types of real-world syscall data.

-> **Q: Is the code production-ready?**
+**Q: Is the code production-ready?**

->
-> A: This is a functional prototype that's stable and performs well, but it lacks enterprise features like centralized logging, SIEM integration, automatic updates, and 24/7 vendor support.
+A: This is a functional prototype that's stable and performs well, but it lacks enterprise features like centralized logging, SIEM integration, automatic updates, and 24/7 vendor support.
 For academic or small-scale deployments, yes it's ready.
-For enterprise production, it would need additional hardening and testing."
+For enterprise production, it would need additional hardening and testing.
+The ML models were trained on real datasets which improves their reliability in production environments.

 ---